helio-fm/helio-sequencer/Docs/getting-started.md

 ![key-signature-dialog]

-*Tip: right-click on any key button to preview it.*
+*Tip: right-click on any key button to preview the key.*

 The root key selection allows you to pick one of the key's enharmonic equivalents, which only affects [note naming](tips-and-tricks.md#note-name-guides) to provide better compatibility with traditional notation language.